Disorder, entropy and harmonic functions: Introduction

-Stationary environments are very common and we provide ten examples in the end of Section \ref{sec:entropy}.
-Most of these examples are embedded in $\Z^d$ and for these we could have used a much simpler definition --- there is no need to ``couple the environments such that the resulting rooted Markov chains are isomorphic with probability 1''.
-One could just say that they have the same law considered as a random function $P:\Z^d\times\Z^d\to [0,1]$, after shifting $\rho$ to $\vec{0}$ (formally this is a stronger requirement, but all our examples embeddable into $\Z^d$ have it).
-However, Examples \ref{exmp:poisson}, \ref{exmp:GW} and \ref{exmp:UIPQ} are not embeddable into $\Z^d$, and we found no simpler definition that catches all examples of interest.
+As we already remarked, stationary environments are very common, and we provide ten examples in the end of Section~\ref{sec:entropy}.
+Most of these examples are embedded in $\Z^d$, and for these we could have used the definition of \cite{PV82,K85}.
+Examples~\ref{exmp:poisson}, \ref{exmp:GW} and \ref{exmp:UIPQ}, however, are not embeddable into $\Z^d$, so the isomorphism cannot be taken to be a ``translation,'' though constructing it is still easy.

-A very important subset of stationary environments is given by environments $V$ with the structure of a weighted graph (with the weight being a positive function $\nu$ on every couple $(v,w)\in E$, and $0$ on every couple $(v,w)\not\in E$). $P$ is given by
+A very important subset of stationary environments is given by environments $V$ with the structure of a weighted graph [with the weight being a symmetric positive function $\nu$ on every edge $(v,w)\in E$, and $0$ on every pair $(v,w)\notin E$].
+In such case, $P$ is given by

-These environments will be called {\em random stationary graphs}.
-This particular type of Markov chains is also commonly called {\em reversible}.
-The reversible case has a rich theory, see {\em e.g.}~\cite{AL07,BC10} where one can also find many more examples.
-To clearly distinguish between the reversible and non-reversible case, random stationary graphs will be denoted by $(G,\nu,\rho)$ where $G$ is the graph, $\nu$ is the weight function and $\rho$ is the root.
+These environments will be called \emph{random stationary graphs}.
+This particular type of Markov chain is also commonly called \emph{reversible}.
+The reversible case has a rich theory; see, for example, \cite{AL07,BC10} where one can also find many more examples.
+To clearly distinguish between the reversible and nonreversible case, random stationary graphs will be denoted by $(G,\nu,\rho)$ where $G$ is the graph, $\nu$ is the weight function and $\rho$ is the root.

 The graph distance in $G$ is denoted by $\Dd^G(\cdot,\cdot)$ and the ball of size $r$ centered at $x$ by $\Bb^G_x(r)$.
-We will also consider this distance in non-reversible setting, where it is simply the smallest $n$ such that $P^n(x,y)>0$.
+We will also consider this distance in nonreversible setting, where it is simply the smallest $n$ such that $P^n(x,y)>0$ (in this case it may fail to be a metric).
 Since the distinction between annealed and quenched statements will be clear in the context, we will often drop the dependence on $G$ in the notation.
 For instance, $\Pp_x^G$, $\Dd^G(\cdot,\cdot)$ and $\Bb^G_x(n)$ will become simply $\Pp_x$, $\Dd(\cdot,\cdot)$ and $\Bb_x(n)$.
-We collected all notations and conventions used in this paper in the last section of the introduction (page \pageref{pg:notations}).
+For the convenience of the reader, we collected the notation and conventions used in this paper in the last section of the introduction (page \pageref{pg:notation}).